Cutbert1/vegetable-farm/README.md

 ## Deployment
 ### Deployment Steps

-* To enable Heroku build the project, create dependency list on requirement.txt file in workspace using pip3 freeze > requirements.txt command
+* To enable project to build, create dependency list on requirement.txt file in workspace using pip3 freeze > requirements.txt command

    ![requirements](./assets/readme-images/requirements.jpg)

+* Fork or clone vegetable-farm repository

 * Sign into Heroku and create a new app.